Conchita’s ‘This Is Me’ (The Greatest Showman) is HER anthem song — Golden Globe winner or not

 No one will love you as you are”

-Because those lyrics.., I have watched hundreds of hours of Conchita Wurst interviews, met her three times (well, her twice, him once), and I will guaranfuckingtee you, those lyrics describe exactly how that boy felt for much of his life.
-Knowing the people who hurt him were wrong, but still feeling ashamed of himself anyway.
+Because those lyrics.., I have watched hundreds of hours of Conchita Wurst interviews, met her four times (well, her three times, him once), and I will guaranfuckingtee you, those lyrics describe exactly how that boy felt for much of his life.
+Knowing the people who hurt him were wrong, but still feeling somewhat ashamed of himself anyway.

 After all, that is human nature, and that is what we all do when someone puts us down.
 Believe part of it, even when we know it is lies.